Skip to main content

 Overview

-In situations where your workload needs to consume services from endpoints within a VPC or another private network, you would use a wormhole agent.
+In situations where your workload needs to consume services from endpoints within a VPC or another private network, you can use a wormhole agent.
 Control Plane’s wormhole technology securely connects your workloads to any TCP or UDP endpoints in VPCs and other private networks, including on-prem data centers and even on a developer’s laptop.
 You establish a wormhole by running an agent VM (agent for short) inside the private network to which you are connecting your workloads.
 Control Plane offers agents for both private networks and cloud providers.
 The agent is installed and configured within the location where it can access the applications or services that your workload requires.
 It does this by establishing a secure and persistent connection to publicly hosted Control Plane servers.
-Requests from your workload are tunneled to the agent which performs the request and then tunnels the response back.
+Requests from your workload are tunneled to the agent, which performs the request, and then tunnels the response back.
 This flow occurs in a performant manner and is transparent to the workload.
 Agents are scoped to an org and are used in conjunction with identities to set up network resources.

 Protocol Version 2

-New Features in Protocol Version v2
+New Features

-• load-balancing across agent instances
+• Load-balancing across agent instances.

-• no need for public IPs on your BYOK locations
+• No need for public IPs on your BYOK locations.

 Setup Agent